Prince Albert National Park, Saskatchewan, Canada: What to pack, what to wear, and when to go [2024]

 Our choice:

-In addition to day-to-day shoes, you should bring snow boots.
-For travel to Prince Albert National Park, a great option is these boots:
+In addition to day-to-day shoes, it's important to bring snow boots.
+For traveling to Prince Albert National Park, we suggest these boots:

 Waterproof jacket that can be used in snow